fperez/fperez.org-src/py4science/index.rst

 In reverse chronological order, links to meetings, discussions or other items of interest on this topic.

+November 2009, Guido van Rossum at our Py4Science seminar On November 4, we had a very interesting session with Guido van Rossum, the creator of the Python language.
+See `this page <2009_guido_ucb/index.html>`_ for details.

 September 2009, PyDy
   At our meeting series, Luke Peterson from UC Davis gave a very interesting talk on PyDy_, a project under the SymPy_ umbrella to symbolically describe